How thoughts affect happiness

 Imagine that two people are working for an excellent company.
 This company pays big salaries and offers numerous luxurious perks.
 Unsurprisingly, both these people are very happy.

 But now imagine that things go wrong with this company.
 The management makes some very poor business decisions, resulting in the company losing money.
 Eventually, despite heroic efforts, the once fantastic company goes bankrupt.
-With no money to continue operating, our two workers lost their jobs.
+With no money to continue operating, our two workers lose their jobs.

 Unsurprisingly, both are now miserable in the immediate aftermath of losing their lucrative jobs.